dbusra/MicroserviceTutorial/README.txt

 Using AutoMapper we 'map' one to another, bit it works one way, for example model -> dto mappimg does not map dto -> model

+ControllerBase :     A base class for an MVC controller without view support.

+REST Spec: Anytime an entity/resource is created you should return back that entity with http code 201. ( --> CreatePlatform returns back PlatformReadDto)